Edunga1/dotfiles/README.md

 # Introduction

-my dotfiles for macOS and WSL2(ubuntu). it mostly works on both macOS and WSL2.
+My dotfiles for macOS and WSL2(ubuntu).

+It mostly works on both macOS and WSL2.

+Contents:

 * [Hammerspoon](./hammerspoon/README.md)
 * [VIM](./vim/README.md)